kandashi/Active-Auras/README.md

 ![Active Aura Test](https://github.com/kandashi/Active-Auras/blob/main/Images/ActiveAuras%20test2.gif)

 ## DAE Macro Executes
 - Using `@token` as a macro argument will now refer to the token the aura is applied to, you can use this in any DAE auras as normal

 ## Compatability
-- Works with DAE as far as I know
+- Works with DAE
 - Multi Level Token should work fine, clones actors are ignored for purposes of calculating auras

 ## Templates and drawings
 - Any template effect can now call a AA macro (included in the compendium) in the Midi QoL OnUse field to apply any active effects to the template rather than the targeted tokens.
     - This template will then act as its own source of an aura, any tokens that move inside the template will have the aura applied to them (not radius from the placement)
     - For setting up auras like this, simply call the "AA ApplyEffectsToTemplate" macro in Midi QoL OnUse, any effects in the item will be applied to the aura
 - Auras can now be added to drawings through macros and will apply via the same logic as templates